reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

  - No new containers are introduced for this feature.
  - Both sonic-mgmt-framework container (Rest) and sonic-telemetry container (gNMI) use translib library.
 So the required RBAC functionality would be implemented in the translib module (sonic-mgmt-common).
+	- When a REST query is received in mgmt-framework container, the URI is used to fetch the details from the RBAC Trie Tree and proceed further.
+	- When a gNMI GET/SET query is received in telemetry container, the URI is used to fetch the details from the RBAC Trie Tree and proceed further.

 ### 1.3.3 SAI Overview